 I’ve just created a newsletter (via MailChimp).
 Please signup below to receive email updates on my musical activities.

-Small Print: This newsletter is announcement only: subscribers cannot use it for discussion, and traffic should be minimal (I anticipate no more than three or four post per year).
+Small Print: This newsletter is announcement only: subscribers cannot use it for discussion, and traffic should be minimal (I anticipate no more than two or three post per quarter).
 I will not reveal your contact details to other subscribers, nor pass them to another party.
 I will not use the newsletter to cross-promote anything that is not related to my music activities.
 You may unsubscribe at any time.

 I will use the information you provide on this form to be in touch via email only with you and to provide updates.
 I will treat your information with respect.
 By clicking to subscribe, you agree that I may process your information in accordance with these terms.